yu1hpa/picoCTF2022/rev/patchme.py/README.md

 > Can you get the flag?
 Run this Python program in the same directory as this encrypted flag.

 ### Solution
 Then you download the file from Description, you can get `"patchme.flag.py"` and `"flag.txt.enc"`.
 You put `patchme.flag.py` and `flag.txt.enc` on same directory and execute `patchme.flag.py` by using `python3`.
-Then you execute the python file, you find that to input password is required.
+Then you execute the python file, you find that to inputting password is required.
 So, you can infer that you can get flag by getting correct password.
 ```
 $ ls
 flag.txt.enc  patchme.flag.py